-When a polling question is asked to the audience and they begin to answer, it is important to leave enough time (for example 45 seconds) for the question to be answered by the audience.
-This will leave sufficient time for the question to be live on screen while the presenter is discussing, while also ensuring that the latency is taken into account.
+- When a polling question is asked to the audience and they begin to answer, it is important to leave enough time (at least 1 minute) for the question to be answered by the audience.
+This will leave sufficient time for the question to be live on screen while the presenter continues to present

 Q&A questions can be submitted throughout the session in real time and asked whenever needed by a moderator to the speaker.

 If questions are displayed live on the stream, it is important for the host to read the question out loud before answering it, in order to not have any confusion when the question is answered due to the delay of the question appearing.